-Finding Balance in a Heart-Centric World: A Cardiologist’s Perspective
+Finding Balance in Heart Care: A Cardiologist’s Perspective

 Cardiovascular disease is the number one cause of death in the adult civilized world.
 It does not discriminate on the basis of age, ethnic background, gender or geographic location.
 The magnitude of suffering and the cost of medical care that is directed at this illness is nearly astronomical.